These roasted potatoes are crisp, browned outside, tender inside with the right amount of moisture, and never dry.

 We recommend sea salt or kosher salt and freshly ground black pepper.

-Preheat the oven to 430°F or 220°C. Line a baking sheet with parchment paper.
+Preheat the oven to 430°F or 220°C.

-Toss gently to spread the seasoning, then arrange the potatoes on the baking sheet, on a single layer, without overlapping or overcrowding.
+Toss gently to spread the seasoning, then arrange the potatoes on the baking sheet on a single layer without overlapping or overcrowding.

 Serving suggestions